Published on May 06, 2026 — 3 min read

 1. Foundations: Master networking (TCP/IP), Linux, and Python for automation

-2. Core Certification: Start with CompTIA Security+ or Google Cybersecurity Certificate to learn foundational principles
+2. Core Certification: Start with CompTIA Security+ or Google Cybersecurity Certificate to learn foundational principles, PECB Certifications for Management and Auditing positions.

 3. Specialization: Pursue advanced credentials like CISSP for leadership, CEH for offensive roles, or CCSP for cloud